Home

 Next, the patients with chronic fatigue and sleep apnea were offered a three month treatment program with CPAP.

 And now, let's find their answer: after their three month period, the patients who had CPAP treatment where compared with those who din not have any treatment.
-There was no difference between their chronic fatigue syndrome symptoms, besides treating sleep apnea.
+There was no difference between their chronic fatigue syndrome symptoms, although their sleep apnea was treated.